headzoo/basetime-wss-node-sdk/README.md

 * `req.wss.dispatch()` - Used to dispatch events to other plugins and event handlers.
 * `req.wss.attributes` - A `Record` of attributes passed to the plugin.
 * `req.wss.manifest` - Instance of the plugin manifest.
+* `req.wss.pluginVersion` - Version of the plugin being dispatched.
+Plugins should be able to handle previous versions of themselves for short periods of time to account for the upgrading process.

 The `wssErrorMiddleware` captures errors which were generated during the event.
 The errors are logged and sent back to WSS.
 This middleware must be added last in the Express middleware chain.